sungnga/react-revents/README.md

     ```
   - Extract the loading and error properties from asyncReducer using useSelect() hook
     - `const { error, loading } = useSelector((state) => state.async);`
   - When we want to update an event by clicking on the 'Manage Event' button, it'll route to the update event form and the event information is populated in the input fields.
-However, when we refesh the page, the event information is no longer there.
+However, when we refresh the page, the event information is no longer there.
 The data doesn't persist.
 We need to load the event info from Firestore when the component mounts
   - Use the useFirestoreDoc() custom hook we wrote for the EventDetailedPage component
   - Also the conditional logic to display the loading indicator
   - Also the conditional logic to display the error page